iiCHROME17/Final-Year-Progress-Tracker/README.md

 - **Lombok**: Reduces boilerplate code (getters, setters, etc.)
 - **Spring Boot DevTools**: Enables hot reload during development

+### AI Usage
+This project has made use of AI tools to assist in Debugging & Documentation.
+This includes this README file and the javadoc comments generated for the classes and methods.
+AI tools have also been used to generate boilerplate code and provide suggestions for best practices in Java and Spring Boot development.
+The aim of this project is to understand RESTful web services, Spring Boot, and the overall software development lifecycle, rather than to create an AI-driven application, but AI tools have been leveraged to enhance productivity and code quality.

 All dependencies are managed via the `pom.xml` file using Maven.